-Marine Geology & Geophysics Frequently Asked Questions...
+Marine Geology and Geophysics Frequently Asked Questions...

 No, all of our data and images are in the public domain, unless specifically marked otherwise - with the notable exception of trademarks, logos, and trade names such as the NOAA emblem and the Department of Commerce seal which are the property of the U.S. Government and are trademarks of the Commerce Department and require permission for use.
 All other images, and data, are available for your use.
 We would appreciate a link/credit/byline, as appropriate.
 For example:

-We also ask that you please cite the original data contributors and sources of funding when you use data from NGDC.
+We also ask that you please cite the original data contributors and sources of funding when you use data from NCEI.
 As required by 17 U.S.C.
 403, third parties producing copyrighted works consisting predominantly of the material produced by U.S. government agencies must provide notice with such work(s) identifying the U.S. Government material incorporated and stating that such material is not subject to copyright protection.

 The deepest part of the ocean (38,518 feet deep) is found in the Marianas Trench.
 For an animated image try this link, and for more information try this external link.
 For all sorts of data on the depth of the oceans and the Great Lakes, and to view images of US coastal gridded bathymetry, try our bathymetry, topography, and global relief page.

-Our street address is: NOAA National Geophysical Data Center, E/GC3, 325 Broadway, Boulder, CO USA 80305.
+Our street address is: NOAA National Centers for Environmental Information, E/NE42, 325 Broadway, Boulder, CO USA 80305.
 Our phone number is 303-497-6826, fax: 303-497-6513.